Kris Wu rape case

-In 2022, Chinese Canadian rapper Kris Wu was convicted of rape and group sex, which is illegal in China.
-The case drew extensive media attention across the Chinese-speaking world at the height of Wu's career.
+In 2022, Canadian rapper Kris Wu was convicted of rape and group sex in China, in a high-profile case that emerged at the height of his career.

-In June 2021, beauty influencer Du Meizhu, through her friend, accused Wu of infidelity during their relationship from December 2020 to April 2021, when he ghosted her, until she found out his relationship with Chen Ziyi, a student, through paparazzi photos later.
+In June 2021, following the revelation of Wu's date with Chen Ziyi, a student, internet influencer Du Meizhu, through her friends, accused Wu of infidelity during their relationship from December 2020 to April 2021, when he ghosted her.
 In July, Du accused Wu of raping her and other women, including two minors.
 Wu denied the accusations at the time.
 On July 31, 2021, Wu was detained by the Beijing police on suspicion of rape.
-On November 25, 2022, Wu was convicted in a Chinese court on two charges: raping "three drunken women" in his home in the months of November and December 2020, and having sexual activities in a group at his home on July 1, 2018.
+On November 25, 2022, Wu was convicted by the Beijing Chaoyang District Court on two charges: raping "three drunken women" in his home in the months of November and December 2020, and having group sex, which is illegal in China, on July 1, 2018.
 The court imposed a fixed term of 13 years after considerations of 11.5 years in prison for the first charge, and one year and ten months for the second charge, to be followed by deportation from China.
-He was also fined (approximately $84 million USD) for tax evasion.
+He was also fined (approximately US$84 million for tax evasion.
 Wu appealed in court.
 On November 24, 2023, the appeal was rejected.

 Background

 Wu Yi Fan, known professionally as Kris Wu, was born in China in 1990.
 He migrated to Vancouver, Canada at 10 with his mother after his parents divorced.
 After a brief return to China, Wu stayed in Canada until his late teenage years.
 In 2007, he took part in SM Entertainment's global auditions held in Vancouver.
 He was selected as a trainee and travelled in 2008 to Seoul, where he received training for four years.

 Wu debuted with Exo in 2012 but left the group in 2014 to become a solo artist focused on music and acting in China.
-He starred in several Chinese films and television dramas and became a spokesperson for international brands including Louis Vuitton and Porsche.
+He starred in several Chinese films and became a spokesperson for international brands including Louis Vuitton and Porsche.